-- the training provider has not included the USI in the data reported, or
+- not included the USI in the data reported, or

-Where confirmed errors or omissions are brought to their attention by students, training providers will be expected to submit complete data at the earliest opportunity to enable USI account holders to receive a complete transcript.
+Where confirmed errors or omissions are brought to their attention by students, training providers will be expected to resubmit correct data at the earliest opportunity to enable USI account holders to receive a complete transcript.

-Incorrect or incomplete transcripts may also be the result of individuals having more than one USI.
-USI account holders or training providers should advise the USI Office as soon as possible if they think that this may have occurred.
+On rare occasions, incorrect or incomplete transcripts may also be the result of individuals having more than one USI.
+USI account holders or training organisations should advise the USI Office as soon as possible if they think that this may have occurred.

 How do I view a student’s electronic transcript?

-If you would like students to give you permission to see their transcript online you will need to ask them, it is not automatic You can view a student’s transcript if they have set their access controls in the USI Registry System to give you permission.
+If you would like students to give you permission to see their transcript online you will need to ask them, it is not automatic.
+You can view a student’s transcript online only if they have set their access controls in the Student Portal to give you permission.
 You can only view the transcript via the USI Organisation Portal.

 What system access do I need to view transcripts?